NejsemTonda/redditBot/README.md

 * tts
     * use eleven labs api ✅
-    * create enough of tokens so that I never run out or used cahracters
+    * create enough of elevenlabs tokens so that I never run out or used cahracters ✅

 * reddit scraping
     * get reddit json ✅